 During February 26's Pokémon Presents showcase, The Pokémon Company Chief Operating Officer Takato Utsunomiya unveiled Pokémon Brilliant Diamond and Pokémon Shining Pearl for Nintendo Switch.
-This is everything that we know about these Generation 4 Pokémon remakes following their reveal.
+Then more was revealed about the games in May 2021.
+This is everything that we know about these Generation 4 Pokémon remakes coming later this year.

 When is the Pokémon Brilliant Diamond and Pokémon Shining Pearl release date?